gorodnichy/LA-R-KerasNN/README.md

 - everything else found useful on the Web
 - and my own work back from 1995 :)

-My Vision for AI Scientist in XXI c:
-1. In XXI c., we (AI Scientists) will learn and program differently as we did in XX c.
-- We are the users of the IDE that we are developing ourselves and for ourselves
-- R/RStudio examplies and leads this vision
-2. There's increasingly too much information to learn, and it is not what you already learnt  what matters, but how fast you can learn new knowledge and merge it with your knowledge one that matters
-3. Automation everywhere, including writting reports and leveraging other's codes

 Notes:
 - All codes are retreived from original sources, modified and directly runnable from RStudio